Peter Sanderson (tailor): Tailoring in the 1580s

 Sanderson's clients in the late 1580s included Christian Douglas, Lady Home, the first wife of Alexander Home, 1st Earl of Home.
 Lady Home bought textiles from the merchant John Robertson, which were delivered to her tailors Sanderson and David Lyon.
 They made gowns and clothes for her, her children, her pages, and other family members.
 Sanderson added passementerie to her gowns and stiffened and formed the shoulders with grey cloth.
+John Robertson supplied clothes for the royal pages and lackeys.
 The library of the University of Edinburgh has a similar account for textiles bought by Margaret Livingstone.

 Working for Anne of Denmark

 Anne of Denmark brought a number of household servants and artisans with her from Denmark, including a tailor Paul Rey who made clothes for the queen until the summer of 1591.
 Three Scottish tailors, Sanderson, Peter Rannald, and William Simpson filled his place.
 In the 1590s James VI's tailor was Alexander Miller, who replaced James Inglis.

 The annual wage of the queen's tailor in 1591 was £100 and the foreman tailor had £40.
+By May 1599, Sanderson received a monthly payment called an "outlivery" of £30 paid from Anne of Denmark's household account (now National Records of Scotland E31/17).

 Sanderson made gowns for the queen, and also pairs of baleen bodies of satin lined with green and incarnadine taffeta.
 He made clothes for several women of the queen's household, as gifts from the queen, including a black velvet wedding gown with gold passementerie for Marie Young, a daughter of the King's former tutor and librarian Peter Young.
 He made clothes for Princess Elizabeth (and a gown for Beatrix Ruthven to wear at Elizabeth's baptism), for Prince Henry, Prince Charles, Princes Margaret, and a purple velvet side-coat for Lord Gordon when he was a hostage at court.

 Accounts of the fabrics supplied to Anne of Denmark and James VI in the 1590s by a Edinburgh merchant Robert Jousie survive in the National Records of Scotland.
 Jousie worked in partnership with a goldsmith Thomas Foulis administering a subsidy sent by Queen Elizabeth.
 Sanderson's work is mentioned many times, as in these entries for making two bodices and new sleeves and a bodice for one of the queen's gowns:Item the 29 of October 1595 deliverit to Peter Sandersone with Sorne (Søren Johnson) fyve ellis and ane half Spainzie taffetie to be tua pair of balene bodeis __ [£38-10s.]Item the 25 of Januar 1595/6 deliverit to Peter Sandersone thrie ellis and ane halff of blak twa pyle velvot to be new bodeis and slevis to ane velvot goun __ [£49.]